 The chemical shift of a 13C nucleus is influenced by essentially the same factors that influence the chemical shift a proton: the deshielding effect of electronegative atoms and anisotropy effects tend to shift signals downfield (higher resonance frequency, with higher chemical shifts).
 In addition, sp2 hybridization results in a large downfield shift.
-The 13C NMR signals for carbonyl carbons are generally the furthest downfield (170–220 ppm), due to both sp2 hybridization and to the double bond to oxygen.
+The 13C NMR signals for carbonyl carbons are generally the furthest downfield (170–220 ppm) due to both sp2 hybridization and the double bond to oxygen.

 Integration and Coupling in 13C NMR

 Unlike 1H NMR, the area under a 13C NMR signal cannot easily be used to determine the number of carbons to which it corresponds.
-The signals for some types of carbons are inherently weaker than for other types, for example peaks corresponding to carbonyl carbons are much smaller than those for methyl or methylene (CH2) peaks.
+The signals for some types of carbons are inherently weaker than for other types; for example, peaks corresponding to carbonyl carbons are much smaller than those for methyl or methylene (CH2) peaks.
 For this reason, signal integration is generally not useful in 13C NMR spectroscopy.

 Because of the low natural abundance of 13C nuclei, the spin-spin coupling between two nonequivalent 13C atoms is negligible.
-13C nuclei are coupled to nearby protons, however, which results in complicated spectra.
+13C nuclei are coupled to nearby protons, which results in complicated spectra.
 For clarity, chemists generally use a technique called broadband decoupling, which essentially ‘turns off’ C-H coupling, resulting in a spectrum in which all carbon signals are singlets.
 Below is the proton-decoupled 13C NMR spectrum of ethyl acetate in CDCl3 (Fig. 6.8a), showing the expected four signals, one for each of the carbons.

 For our purposes, 13C NMR spectra are usually used as supporting information to confirm the structure of a compound.